 The mystery of Lebanese Kibbeh’s Nickname

 Before passing away, she explained to us how the Lebanese Kibbeh was nicknamed the “Japanese Bomb”.
 This funny story is guaranteed to give you a smile!
-In the video, she explains how after World War 2, Japan was trying to invade Australia.
+In this audio clip, she explains how after World War 2, Japan was trying to invade Australia.
 A Lebanese man, running late for work, drops his lunch on the train rail while trying to abroad it.
 You probably guessed that he was going to have Kibbeh for lunch that day!
 However, he had to leave without it and the train passed by it.
 Later on, someone noticed it and asked staff in the train station about the weird object.
 They thought it looked like a Japanese bomb and asked everyone to get out of the station fearing it would explode.
 Once the police arrived, they tried to figure out how to remedy that.
 They started holding long sticks to try and poke the object while maintaining a safe distance.
 Then, a Lebanese man came to them and explained that it was just a Kibbeh ball.
 Ever since Kebbeh balls were nicknamed “Japanese Bomb”.

 Did you like this post?
 Read more here!